isabella232/Splunk-Infrastructure-Monitoring-App-for-ArgoCD/README.md

-# SignalFx dashboards for ArgoCD
+# Splunk App for ArgoCD Dashboards
 ArgoCD observability dashboards for SignalFx.
 See Sample dashboard below.

 ArgoCD servers produce a series of metrics which can be sent to SignalFx.
 The full list of metrics output by ArgoCD can be seen [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/metrics/).